garethlau/shopify-backend-challenge-fall-2021/README.md

 - `sizes`: `String`
   - **required**
-  - Comma seperated string of sizes to generate variants from.
+  - Comma separated string of sizes to generate variants from.

 Responses